LastStar/bct/README.md

     > bundle exec spork

 to speedup your specs.

-Also if your run:

-    > bundle exec spork Cucumber

-you can run:

-    > cucumber

-## Deploying

-Always run full test suite before deploying!
-Then deploy with:
+Run them with:

-    > bundle exec gitploy staging
+    > bundle rspec spec

-You can do it only, when you have rights for it on staging server.